Horns or No Horns?

 2. INJURY: Horns hurt when they are rammed into you or other animals.
 Goats can have fights with the horns or even accidental contact with each other.

-3. HAZARDS: Suddenly fences, structures or other objects like a net can become caught on the goats hard and be potentially life threatening.
+3. HAZARDS: Fences, structures or other objects like a net can become caught on the goats hard and be potentially life threatening.

 Dehorning.
 Dehorning is when you remove horns after they have fused to the front sinus of the animal.
 (Anytime after two weeks of age.
 Dehorning at later ages may have negative effects on the animal’s performance due to the associated stress and trauma.
 Methods for disbudding and the process of restraining younger animals are also typically easier compared with restraining and dehorning older animals.